18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Looking for a hands-on experience that your little ones are going to love?
 The Betty Brinn Children’s Museum is the special tourist attraction that you’ve been looking for in Milwaukee.

 The third Thursday of every month is free to visit the Betty Brinn Children’s Museum.
-Keep in mind, though, that they’re closed every Tuesday; make sure to plan your visit accordingly!
+Keep in mind, though, that they’re closed every Tuesday; make sure to plan your visit accordingly.

 Milwaukee Public Market

 Located in an old industrial building in the historic Commission Row, the Milwaukee Public Market is home to 20 vendors featuring a whole host of cuisines.
-No more arguing about what to eat for dinner: Everyone can order exactly which foods they want, and you can all still eat together!
+No more arguing about what to eat for dinner: Everyone can order exactly which foods they want, and we can all still eat together!

 Boerner Botanical Gardens